Sentinel Logo

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// Create a store with signing enabled
+// Create store with passphrase for signing

 let store = Store::new("./secure-database", Some("my-secret-passphrase")).await?;

-// This document will be signed automatically
+// Insert a document (will be signed automatically)

 })).await?;